vincenzocoia/copsupp/issues.md

 	* In addition to the 4 possible reflections, there's also the `U-V` flip for those -- meaning that there's 8 copula families in total.
 Are the latter 4 really needed?
 	* Involves being careful about what variable comes first when specifying a vine edge, and getting the copula right when the vine array is moved around (such as re-leafing).

-4. As more functionality is developed, it might be useful to work with "vine objects", which would contain the vine array, copula model matrix, and copula parameter matrix instead of working with each separately.
+4. As more functionality is developed, it might be useful to work with "vine objects", which would contain the vine array, copula model matrix, and copula parameter matrix instead of working with each separately (and it should also contain the marginals too).
 They should be specified in that order, with the possibility that "upstream" features (like the copula parameter matrix, or both copula and parameter matrices) are unspecified and therefore unknown.
 	* `reform.copmat()` would not be needed anymore.

 5. It might be useful to change the format of the copula families so that **number of parameters** and **parameter space** can be extracted (so that the user doesn't have to look it up all the time).
 Here are some ideas: